 Search engines offer the opportunity to buy ads for certain keywords.
-These are priced according to the popularity of the words and phrases, but there are many which can be bought for pennies.
+These are priced according to the popularity of the words and phrases, but many can be bought for pennies.

-These ads are placed in various spots of the search engine page.
-There may be a few websites at the top clearly marked as Ads, or there may be photos of items for sale on the side of the page under the word “Sponsored”.
+These ads are placed in various spots on the search engine page.
+There may be a few websites at the top clearly marked as Ads.
+Or there may be photos of items for sale on the side of the page under the word “Sponsored.”
 They are all links to specific blogs or websites.
-You can buy ads that will link people to your home page, or to a particular blog post.
+You can buy ads that will link people to your home page or to a particular blog post.